nop33/si/docs/project.md

 ## textSections.title

-The title of a section
+The title of a section.

 ## textSections.content

-The markdown content of the section
+The markdown content of the section. :warning: Images are not yet supported.